Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 So all this stuff, there are a bunch of questions which I didn't have the answers to, but I was going to try to make it work.
 So anyway, I decided to do that, and I formed a nonprofit, and then I applied for a grant, and I got the grant, and then the rest is history, I guess.

-[17:19] Rhett: So there's a major shift.
+[17:32] Rhett: There's a major shift.
 Fundamentally, (we) went from a model of focusing on monetizing page views or traffic via advertising to one that was much more focused on impact.

 So the page views didn't really matter as much, it was really like, who's reading the articles and what do they do with the information.
 And so it leads you to make decisions now, as a nonprofit, you would never make as a for-profit.